How To Start A Virtual Bookkeeping Business

 Consultations are a relatively easy way to build rapport with potential customers, and they can often turn into paying customers.
 You can easily post the offer on your website and social media accounts, something you can handle on your own without hiring marketing help.

-When you promote testimonials, you show potential clients that your services can make an impact on their company, too.
+When you promote testimonials, you show potential clients your services can make an impact on their company too.
 It helps you close the deal faster because they can see the positive results you’ve produced for other businesses.

 Marketing yourself on social is a great way to gain exposure.
 You just have to be careful which way you go about it.

 Before you pay for any advertising, visit freelancer sites that help businesses locate freelance bookkeepers and accountants.
-Most don’t charge you to set up a profile, but they charge a small fee once you book a gig and get paid.
+Most don’t charge you to set up a profile, but will take a small fee once you book a gig and get paid.